Māori Land Court: Māori land status

 Māori land is a unique status of land in New Zealand.
 The definition of Māori land is provided by section 129 of Te Ture Whenua Māori Act 1993.
 The Act recognises Māori land as taonga tuku iho, a treasure to be handed down.
 The Māori Land Court promotes the retention and use of Māori land; and facilitates the occupation, development and use of that land.

 In pre-European times, the system of Māori land ownership was based on rights to occupy and use ancestral land.
 These rights were not held by individuals, but collectively by all members of a hapū or iwi.

 Following the signing of the Treaty of Waitangi in 1840, two methods were used by the Crown to obtain Māori land: Crown acquisition and, after the passage of the New Zealand Settlements Act 1863, raupatu.
 Conflict relating to the sale of land to settlers led to the enactment of the Native Lands Act 1865.

 Māori Freehold Land came into being in one of three ways.
 Either it was set aside by the Crown from the Māori customary land purchased for the settlement of New Zealand; the ownership of Māori customary land has been investigated by the Māori Land Court and a freehold order has been issued; or the Māori Land Court has determined its status as Māori freehold land.

 Māori customary land is held in accordance with tikanga Māori and has not been converted to Māori freehold land by the Māori Land Court.
 Very few customary land blocks remain.
 They total less than 700 ha.

-Current Māori Land Court judges
+Current judges

 Māori Land Court judges are appointed by warrant issued by the Governor-General of New Zealand.
 As of July 2024 the judges are (in order of seniority):